Dursky/PeopleForce/README.md

 # Installation:

-CHANGE YOUR IP ADDRESS IN .env AND AT SERVER COMMAND RUN!!
+CHANGE YOUR IP ADDRESS IN .env AND AT SERVER COMMAND RUN !

 ```
 yarn run install